Sergeant-Potato/asceweb_app_backend/README.md

 ```
 python -m venv venv
 ```
-if using Linux or Mac, run:
+if using Linux or Mac, write:
 ```
 python3 -m venv venv
 ```